Parking Requirements for ADUs in San Diego

 Key Regulations to Know (2025 Updates)

 In San Diego, homeowners can build an Accessory Dwelling Unit (ADU) without a minimum lot size requirement.
 Detached or attached ADUs may be up to 1,200 square feet, with side and rear setback regulations of at least four feet.
 Parking rules are often waived in Transit Priority Areas, but when required, each ADU must provide one off-street parking space.
+Parking exemptions remain in effect under state law, but San Diego has increased scrutiny during plan review to ensure exemptions are correctly documented.
 New 2025 updates to the Zoning Ordinance introduced limits on multiple ADUs in single-family residential zones, a two-story maximum height, and restrictions on building in high-fire cul-de-sacs.
 These updates align with both California State ADU Guidelines and the California Building Standards Code, ensuring safety while balancing neighborhood character.

 San Diego 2025 ADU Rules at a Glance